-The Full Governing Body monitors every aspect of the school. and meets twice a term to consider the curriculum, pupil progress, finance, staffing and premises matters.
+The Full Governing Body monitors every aspect of the school. and meets twice a term to consider the curriculum, student progress, finance, staffing and premises matters.
 Every governor attends Full Governing Body meetings and joins working parties where it is appropriate to do so.
 Governors also assist in the development and implementation of a range of statutory and non-statutory policies in the school.

-The school’s latest Ofsted Inspection, highlighted the many strengths of WLCH and the Governing Body was very happy with the report issued from Ofsted.
-However, we recognise that the school must consistently strive to improve and innovate to ensure the best possible outcomes for its pupils.
+The school’s latest Ofsted Inspection, highlighted the many strengths of WLCHS and the Governing Body was very happy with the report issued from Ofsted.
+However, we recognise that the school must consistently strive to improve and innovate to ensure the best possible outcomes for its students.
 The Governing Body is heavily involved in the creation of the School’s Improvement Plan and acts as a ‘critical friend’ in all matters, and continues to strive to be outstanding.

 WLCHS is a happy place where young people feel safe and supported.
 Our school ethos is based on inclusion and being at the heart of the local community.